mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Medikit (TL 10):Medikit (TL 10): An internal medical scanner and drug injector, the medikit can be installed in combat armor, battle dress or a vacc suit.
-It automatically applies first aid if the wearer is reduced to Endurance 0 (treat the Medikit as having Medic 3).
+It automatically applies first aid if the wearer is reduced to Endurance0 (treat the Medikit as having Medic 3).
 It can also administer Fast Drug on command, or if life support systems are failing (turning remaining minutes of life support into hours).
 Cr 5,000.
 A TL 11 medikit can also inject Combat or Slow drugs and the